reactjs/react.dev/content/tutorial/tutorial.md

 If you're going to work on the tutorial **in your browser,** open this code in a new tab: **[Starter Code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010)**.
 If you're going to work on the tutorial **locally,** instead open `src/index.js` in your project folder (you have already touched this file during the [setup](#setup-option-2-local-development-environment)).

 This Starter Code is the base of what we're building.
-We've provided the CSS styling so that you only need focus on learning React and programming the tic-tac-toe game.
+We've provided the CSS styling so that you only need to focus on learning React and programming the tic-tac-toe game.

 By inspecting the code, you'll notice that we have three React components: